danong/danong.github.io/_posts/2016-02-18-single-server-queue.md

 arrivals = []
 overtime = 0
 {% endhighlight %}

+Now we enter a loop which repeats as long as either the current time is below the closing time or the queue isn't empty.

 ### Case 1 - An arrival occurs before the next departure